KyoriPowered/adventure-docs/source/getting-started.rst

 To use Adventure with other platforms, you may wish to look at the platform-specific adapters.
 A list of platforms with supported adapters can be found at :doc:`/platform/index`.

+There are many community-supported libraries that extend the capabilities of Adventure and provide integrations with other software.
+To see a list of those we've heard of, see :doc:`/community-libraries`

 Using Snapshot Builds
 ^^^^^^^^^^^^^^^^^^^^^